The old adage goes something like this: Don’t judge a book by its cover.

 Feeling insanely creative?
 Give us a call at 860-767-2661 or shoot us an email.
 Together we can make your packaging really pop.

 Have you have fallen prey to the urban myth that QR Codes are dead?
 There are plenty of designers and industry pundits who think these 2D mobile barcodes clunky and out of date, but if you look at the data, the death of QR Codes couldn’t be farther from the truth.
 Consumers are actively using QR Codes to get coupons, access detailed product information, watch promotional videos, and take other steps that move them toward a purchase.
+And the companies which are finding the right list of banner sizes and placing their QR-codes on them have seen a constant rise in the chatter and sale of the company product.
 If you’ve “moved on” from QR Codes, you’re abandoning a critical tool for building your business.

 Let’s look at three facts about QR Codes that every marketer should know.